4 Days in Rome Itinerary: Travel & Sightseeing Guide

 More Infos about spending 4 days in Rome

-Rome is an awesome city and, as you can see there plenty of things to see and to do.
+Rome is an awesome city and, as you can see, there are plenty of things to see and to do.
 All in all, 4 days in Rome is the perfect amount of time to explore the Eternal City and to make the most of your trip.

 More about Italy: